idaroermann/face/README.md

 The script is elsp_images.py and takes only the data-path as input.
 —> outputs bottleneck_fc_model.h5 , that uses the VGG16 network pre-trained on ImageNet.

-I had to fix some stuff to make the code running (numpy changes and keras 2)
+I had to fix some stuff from the blog to my code to make the code running (numpy changes and keras 2)

 This model is fine-tuned in elsp_image_finetune.py , that fits and save image_model.h5 in your directory.